Highest-Paying Jobs in Canada Without a Degree

 So if short career training sounds like the path for you, then take a moment to continue reading.
 You'll discover some of Canada's top industries as well as the types of positions within them that you may be able to pursue without having to earn a university degree.

-(Note: Wage data is taken from the Government of Canada's Job Bank and is based on the 2014-2015 reference period.1 And, in many cases, the wage ranges and averages are based on data from multiple occupational categories.
-It is important to note that wages can vary greatly depending on which province and region you work in.
-Also, the lowest reported wages are usually those of individuals with little to no training and/or experience in the field.)
+Unless otherwise noted, wage data is taken from the Government of Canada's Job Bank, based on the 2016-2017 reference period.1 Keep in mind that wages can vary greatly depending on which province and region you work in.
+Also, the lowest reported wages are usually those of individuals with little to no training and/or experience in a particular field.

 Combined with advantageous tax rates, a skilled labour pool, and competitive labour costs, Canada's research and development capabilities make the country a preferred destination for many high-tech companies.
-As of October 2014, there were approximately 37,000 companies operating in the ICT sector, and 86.7 percent of them were in the software and computer services sub-sector.2 These companies contribute a substantial amount of revenue to the Canadian economy and generate a large number of jobs.
+More than 39,000 companies operate in the ICT sector, and 89.2 percent of them are in the software and computer services sub-sector.2 These companies contribute a substantial amount of revenue to the Canadian economy and generate a large number of jobs.

-From 2007 to 2013, ICT-industry revenues increased by 19.8 percent.
-During this same time, the software and computer services sub-sector's revenues increased by 35.8 percent.
-And in 2013, people working in the ICT industry accounted for three percent of the total Canadian workforce, which amounts to approximately 530,957 jobs.2 Going forward, employment growth is expected to be strong.
-It is estimated that, from 2013 to 2018, the ICT industry will need to fill a minimum of 178,000 positions.3 So, there are numerous possible career tracks to choose from within the ICT industry.
+From 2011 to 2016, ICT-industry revenues increased by 21 percent.
+During this same time, the software and computer services sub-sector's revenues increased by 42.4 percent.
+And in 2016, people working in the ICT industry accounted for over three percent of the total Canadian workforce, which amounts to 594,871 jobs.2 Plus, this sector generates over 478,000 indirect jobs.3 So, there are numerous possible career tracks to choose from within the ICT industry.
 And many entry-level positions are accessible with a diploma, which can typically be completed in less than two years.